Best Credit Cards for Bad Credit

 Your credit score can significantly impact your financial future.
-It ultimately decides if you can get a mortgage, a loan, a credit card, or other credit products, as companies run a credit report to check if you're a responsible borrower.
+It ultimately decides if you can get a mortgage, a loan, a credit card, or any other credit products, and what interest rate you will pay.

-In this article, you'll learn all about credit scores, how to build your credit report and help you find the right credit builder credit card to achieve this.
+In this article, you'll learn how credit scores work, how to boost your credit report, and how credit builder credit cards can help.

-The Best Credit Cards for Bad Credit Ratings
+Best Credit Cards For Bad Credit In The UK

-Although you should aim to clear your balance in full, the Chrome Credit Card offers a sustainable interest rate for a credit builder card.
+You should aim to clear your card balance in full each month but if you're not able to, the Vanquis card offers a decent interest rate for a credit builder card.

-This card has no annual fees, and you get up to 56 days interest-free on purchase transactions when you've paid the whole balance on two or more consecutive current statements.
+This card has no annual fees, and you get up to 56 days of 0% interest on purchases when you've paid the whole balance on two or more consecutive monthly statements.

 Vanquis Bank Chrome Credit Card